 Robert Bosch LLC now offers a complete line of Bosch Workshop Oil and Cabin Air Filters for the traditional installer market in the United States and Canada.

-“By utilizing the familiar red and yellow packaging that Bosch has traditionally used for this segment all across the world, this dedicated line of spin-on and cartridge oil filters and cabin air filters carries the message of Bosch OE-quality fit and functionality,” says John King, product manager, filtration.
+“By utilizing the familiar red and yellow packaging that Bosch has traditionally used for this segment all across the world, this dedicated line of spin-on and cartridge oil filters and cabin air filters carries the message of Bosch OE-quality fit and functionality,” says John King, Article manager, filtration.

 Ninety-seven Bosch Workshop Oil Filters provide 98% coverage for domestic, Asian and European vehicles in operation in North America.
 At an efficiency rate of 97.5% in removing dirt and a capacity to hold 13 grams of dirt, these filters help a vehicle’s engine oil perform at its best for thousands of miles, King says.
 To clarify, 13 grams of dirt is the equivalent of 31 standard size paper clips.